valentina98/DL2_InstanceDiffusion/blogpost.md

   <img src="./output_tests/gc7.5-seed0-alpha0.8/53_xl_s0.4_n20.png" alt="Crogi point inputs image" width="35%" style="margin: 0 1%;"/>
 </p>

+**Figure 0** Images showing a corgi dog in the image center with varying input restrictiveness: points, scribbles, bounding boxes, and masks.

 #### Test 1

 We created an image of a panda with three balloons using point specifications.
 Following this, we generated another image decreasing the distance between the balloons.
 We observed the balloons often fail to generate correctly.